 6.2.1 Applicability to language

 C is a statically typed language.
 In some ways C is both strongly and weakly typed as it requires all variables to be typed, but sometimes allows implicit or automatic conversion between types.
 For example, C will implicitly convert a long int to an int and potentially discard many significant digits.
-Note that integer sizes are implementation defined so that in some implementations, the conversion from a long int to an int cannot cannot discard any digits since they are the same size.
+Note that integer sizes are implementation defined so that in some implementations, the conversion from a long int to an int cannot discard any digits since they are the same size.
 In some implementations, all integer types could be implemented as the same size.

 C allows implicit conversions as in the following example: